Costs for Litigants-in-Person

 - abrogating the "primary rule" preventing an award of costs to lay-litigants, such a rule not being required to give conceptual integrity to the costs regime;

-- awarding costs to litigants-in-person (in ordinary cases) using a modified version of the scale currently employed to award costs to represented parties in ordinary cases, which the Committee viewed as being the most expeditious and principly consistent method available for awarding lay-litigants costs;
+- awarding costs to self-represented litigants (in ordinary cases) using a modified version of the scale currently employed to award costs to represented parties in ordinary cases;

-- continuing to distinguish between represented and unrepresented parties in terms of the daily recovery rate applicable to each, thereby providing an incentive to parties able to obtain representation to do so, which is desirable given the benefit the Courts realise where parties are represented by independent counsel; and
+- continuing to distinguish between represented and unrepresented parties in terms of the daily recovery rate applicable to each; and

-- in terms of this distinction, treating lawyers appearing on their own behalf as any other self-represented litigant, thereby ending the preferential treatment currently afforded to lawyers-in-person with respect to the award of costs, not regarding any of the traditional justifications for that practice as sufficiently compelling to justify discriminating in this manner.
+- treating lawyers appearing on their own behalf as any other self-represented litigant, ending the preferential treatment currently afforded to lawyers-in-person with respect to the award of costs.

 The position of in-house counsel